PranavN1234/Leya/README.md

 ## Overview

-The Git Coding Assistant is a versatile tool designed to streamline coding workflows by providing convenient features for repository management and code queries.
-Leveraging the power of Git and various AI technologies, it offers functionalities such as cloning repositories, selecting repositories for focused queries, and extracting relevant code snippets based on user queries.
+The Git Coding Assistant is a versatile tool designed to allow you to query and find solutions to code within your git repository.
+Leveraging the power of Git and OpenAI, it offers functionalities such as cloning repositories, selecting repositories for focused queries, and extracting relevant code snippets and providing you solutions to your queries.

 ## Features